papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 9 of Scenario B

-In step 9 of scenario B _logistic supplier_ confirms the loading of the delivery instruction and post the delivery note with 9 loaded packages towards the _supplier_.
+In step 9 of scenario B _logistics supplier_ confirms the loading of the delivery instruction and post the delivery note with 9 loaded packages towards the _supplier_.

 ```text
 curl -X 'POST' \